laplacetw/vitepress-theme-trigger/README.md

 If there has any problem please feel free to create issue.

 ## Features
-- script for create new post with template
+- create new post with CLI
 - style with Tailwind CSS (RWD)
 - style for light / dark mode
 - pagination with History API